RIAEvangelist/node-dominos-pizza-api/docs/DominosMenu.md

 ### Category Products

 In each Category that contains no further Sub Categories, there will be a `.Products` Array which contains a list of product codes that are avauilable in this category.
-These product codes need to be looked up in the `store.dominosMenu.Procucts` Object.
+These product codes need to be looked up in the `store.menu.dominos.Procucts` Object.

 ```js